 Services for employers

-For a business to employ skilled workers from outside the EEA in Tier 2 or temporary workers in Tier 5, they first need to obtain a Sponsor Licence from the UK Visas and Immigration government team.
+For a business to employ skilled workers from outside the UK as a skilled worker or temporary worker in Tier 5, they first need to obtain a Sponsor Licence from the UK Visas and Immigration government team.
 The business must be able to demonstrate that they are an established entity in the UK and have appropriate systems in place to monitor the migrant workers they wish to sponsor.

 The obligations placed on employers can be onerous and the consequences, if they are not correctly complied with, can be very damaging to a business with a Sponsor Licence being suspended or revoked.

-We have extensive experience in applying for Sponsor Licences in both Tier 2 and Tier 5.
-We also advise on immigration compliance issues including where Sponsor Licences are suspended and revocation threatened, right to work checks and Civil Penalties.
+We have extensive experience in applying for Sponsor Licences.
+We also advise on immigration compliance issues including where sponsor licences are suspended and revocation threatened, right to work checks and civil penalties.

 Services for employees

-For a worker from outside the EEA to enter or remain in the UK to work, there are a number of routes currently available including Work visas – Tier 2 and Tier 5 in the Points Based System but also in other routes e.g. Ancestry.
+For a worker from outside the UK to work, there are a number of work visas available including skilled worker and temporary worker in tier 5 but also in other routes e.g. Ancestry.

-It is important to identify the most appropriate Visa application route available and be aware of the requirements to be met, in particular, the required skills and salary level needed for the type of post to be undertaken.
+It is important to identify the most appropriate visa application route available and be aware of the requirements to be met, in particular, the required points to be scored for skills and salary for the type of post to be undertaken.

-Our team have experience of skilled workers applying for both initial visas, extensions of leave visas and Indefinite Leave to Remain for themselves and their family members.
+Our business immigration solicitors have experience of skilled workers applying for both initial visas, extensions of leave visas and Indefinite Leave to Remain for themselves and their family members.

 Alternatively, you can book an appointment and visit us at one of our North East offices: